-The CLSM produces sharp and detailed micrographs of optical sections through the samples.
-Based on this series of micrographs precise three-dimensional visualizations can be created.
-Different components and compounds of marine particles, gels, aggregates and biofilms can be visualized by applying specific fluorescence dyes and markers and by using autofluorescences.
+The CLSM produces sharp and detailed images of any kind of surfaces.
+Three-dimensional structures can be visualized by imaging a series of optical sections throughout the sample and that can be set together in a high-resolution 3D image.
+Different components, compounds and members of marine particles, gels, aggregates and biofilms can be visualized by applying specific fluorescence dyes, probes labelled with fluorophores and markers and by using auto-fluorescence.
 A special application of the CLSM is to analyze gel particles, which form from dissolved organic matter and play an important role in the organic carbon cycle of the oceans, and their associated microorganisms.

 Another application of CLSM is CLASI-FISH (Combinatorial Labelling and Spectral Imaging – Fluorescence In Situ Hybridization), an advanced microscope technique that can identify the phylogeny of around 10 different microbial taxa simultaneously by keeping their spatial composition.
 With this technique we visualize biofilms on plastic debris in the surface ocean with 90% of the bacteria get phylogenetically identified (Schlundt et al., 2019).
 We observed diverse bacteria communities surrounding single phytoplankton cells probably exchanging nutrients.
 Within a couple of weeks, a heterogenous microbial community covers almost the entire surface of plastic debris showing that plastic is a popular substrate for biofilm formation in the ocean.
 We will continue to visualize and understand microbial compositions and functions on marine plastic debris and further natural and artificial substrates and particles.

 Contact: Prof. Dr. Anja Engel, Dr. Cathleen Schlundt